Davone Bess: Oregon State University

 Bess lost his scholarship to Oregon State when he was sentenced to about 21 months in Byron boys ranch juvenile facility after allowing a friend to put stolen items in his car.
 During his time in the juvenile facility, Bess played in a seven-man flag football team created by the facility.
 His high school coach contacted Keith Bhonapha, a former player who was a graduate assistant at the University of Hawaii and passed on video of Bess to coach June Jones who then gave Bess an opportunity.

 University of Hawaii

 Davone Bess joined Hawaiʻi in 2005 and quickly gained a starting spot at wide receiver.

-As a freshman, Bess caught 89 passes for 1,124 receiving yards and 14 touchdowns.
+As a freshman, Bess caught 89 passes for 1,124 yards and 14 touchdowns.
 Selected WAC first-team and WAC Freshman of the Year.

-As a sophomore, caught 96 passes for 1,220 receiving yards and 15 touchdowns.
+As a sophomore, caught 96 passes for 1,220 yards and 15 touchdowns.
 Named WAC first-team.

-In his junior year, he finished with 108 catches for 1266 yards with 12 TDs.
+In his junior year, he finished with 108 catches for 1,266 yards with 12 TDs.

 During his time at Hawaii, Bess was named to the Associated Press' 2007 All-America third-team; the Sporting News, Football Writers Association of America, and Rivals.com's 2005 Freshman All-American team; and was named to the All-WAC first-team in 2005, 2006, and 2007.
 Bess holds Hawaii's school records in receptions and receiving touchdowns, and is third all-time in receiving yards.